 In 2009 Brian Halligan and Dharmesh Shaw release a book called Inbound Marketing.
 The premise of the book was that marketing as we knew it was changing.
 People no longer paid attention to the mass messaging that was being forced upon us each and every day.
 Their hypothesis was that instead of interrupting people with products and services they don’t want or need, we needed to learn to attract them throw education.
-Today inbound marketing has become much more than just a buzz word and is being embraced by major companies across the globe.
+Today inbound marketing has become much more than just a buzzword and is being embraced by major companies across the globe.

-Inbound can be broken down into four phases; attract, convert, close and delight.
+Inbound can be broken down into four phases; attract, convert, close, and delight.
 While the tactics around each of these phases differ from company and industry, the core concepts have not changed.
 It’s still about helping your prospects get the answers they need, right when they need them.
 My goal for the remainder of this post is to explore the phases of inbound and share a few tips on how you can use them across any industry.

 The first phase of inbound is all about attracting your audience to your message.
-Traditional marketing and advertising is all about interrupting people with commercials, ads and direct mail with the hope that they will pause just one enough to give you their attention.
+Traditional marketing and advertising are all about interrupting people with commercials, ads, and direct mail with the hope that they will pause just enough to give you their attention.
 As you are well aware, we live in a world saturated with marketing messages.
 Most of them just become more noise that we ignore.
-While businesses know that marketing is important to reach new markets and potential buyers, leaning on outdated tactics end up costing more and delivering less results.
+While businesses know that marketing is important to reach new markets and potential buyers, leaning on outdated tactics ends up costing more and delivering fewer results.

 Inbound is a user-centric approach to marketing.
 The attract phase is all about learning what your user’s pain points and problems are and framing your product as a solution to them.
 This means you have to take the time to define your personas and get to know them.
 This information will help you create a message that resonates with your audience.

 But…. just creating a better message won’t attract people on its own.
 You also need to deliver that message through the appropriate channels.
 This is where successful inbound marketers separate themselves from the rest.

 From Facebook buttons, to exit banners, there are dozens of ways to add conversion points to your marketing efforts.
 Every audience is different and will react in their own unique way, so take some time to test your conversion points to see what is working and what is not.

 The hardest part in sales is convincing one partner to hand over their money to another.
 The reason transactions are hard is that ofter the person selling has to convince the buyer that they need the product or service.
-Inbound takes that process and flips its.
+Inbound takes that process and flips it.
 By educating and serving your audience pre-sale, they themselves have already bought into the product by the time you get on a sales call.

-Know I am not saying they won’t have any objections and that you’ll close 100% of your leads, but I will say that the groundwork is already laid.
+Know I am not saying they won’t have any objections and that you’ll lose 100% of your leads, but I will say that the groundwork is already laid.
 People change when what they are doing is more painful than what they could do.
 This physiological process is very complex and unique to the individual.
-By creating great content that speaks to your prospects pain points you can begin to help them uncover the root of their pain and offer up some alternatives in your products and solutions.
+By creating great content that speaks to your prospect’s pain points you can begin to help them uncover the root of their pain and offer up some alternatives in your products and solutions.

-The final phase on inbound is all about your community.
+The final phase of inbound is all about your community.
 Whether they are a long-time customer or one-time user, delighting those who come in contact with you can yield tremendous benefits.
 If done right, your users will become one of your best marketing tools.
-68% trust online opinions from other consumers, which is up 7% from 2007 and places online opinions as the third most trusted source of product information.
+68% trust online opinions from other consumers, which is up 7% from 2007, and places online opinions as the third most trusted source of product information.
 [Nielsen]

 Delight is about value-added.
 Sure you loved their problem, but how do they feel about your company?
 If you think for a moment you can come up with a number of products that solved your problems, but you didn’t like the business at all.
 For me, I’ll go back to the old way of doing things if the business does match my values and I know I’m not the only one.